wzk1015/wzk-homepage/content/home/personal.md

 ---

-If you want to ask about research or simply want to make friends with me (I think I'm a funny guy to be with):
+If you want to ask about research or simply want to talk with me:

 * University Email: wzk1015 [at] buaa [dot] edu [dot] cn

 * Personal Email: self [at] wzk [dot] plus
 * WeChat: wzk_1015

----

-For you who have made it this far, wish you a bright future and happy life~